Programs are held on the second Wednesday of the month, at 6:45 P.M. in the Pepperell Senior Center, except for Club socials and events as noted

 At the November meeting will be having a bulb/seed share.
 Bring in any labeled extras you’d like to share.

 December 11, 2019 – Annual Holiday Dinner Social – details to follow

 January 8, 2020 – “Composing Your Best Garden Photos” presented by member and photography enthusiast, Theresa LeBlanc

 Discussion and photo examples of how the basic laws of composition and color theory can be applied to your photos of flowers, plants and general garden creations.
 Become aware of how subtle changes to your composition can make an average photo into a frame-worthy work of art.

 At the January meeting, we will have a houseplant swap.
 Bring in any extras you’d like to swap or share.

 February 12, 2020 – “Companion Planting and Design” presented by Kate Donovan from Blackstone Valley Vegetable Gardens.
 Location, location, location….some plants naturally grow better next to others, and well, some don’t.
 Here’s where you can learn what keeps the peace in your garden.

-At the February meeting, we will have a seed share and seed catalog swap.
-Bring along any extras you’d like to share.
+At the February meeting, we will have a vegetable seed share and seed catalog swap.
+Bring along any extra vegetable seeds and catalogs you’d like to share.